secondpathstudio/privatescribe/readme.md

 ### Desktop app

-PrivateScribe also runs as a standalone desktop app via Electron, which bundles the backend and frontend together so there are no servers to start by hand.
+PrivateScribe also runs as a standalone desktop app via Electron, which bundles the backend, frontend, and Ollama runtime together so there are no servers or AI engines to start by hand.
 From the repo root:

 ```bash
 npm install